 have ended many baseball pitchers career.
 Regenerative Medicine is now becoming a more popular option for not just athletes with shoulder pain, but normal people looking for a better quality of life.

 The shoulder is a ball and socket joint, therefore it is capable of moving in many directions.
-This ability to have great mobility and motion, also allows it be inured at these extreme of motion.
+This ability to have great mobility and motion, also allows it to be injured at this extreme of motion.
 Imagine a baseball pitcher hurling a fastball at over 90 mph.
 His arm goes through a tremendous arc of motion.
 The velocity of the pitch also places great strain on the entire shoulder mechanism.
 No wonder rotator cuff tears and glenoid labral tears in pitchers can be career ending even with surgery.

 Now let’s look at the average gym weightlifter/ bodybuilder.
-Shoulder presses, bench presses, bar dips, incline bench press, heavy dumbbell presses and flyes.
-All rough on the shoulder, and they do it for years.
+Shoulder presses, bench presses, bar dips, incline bench press, heavy dumbbell presses, and flyes.
+All rough on the shoulder and they do it for years.